 - Do you think that these content creators are supported by the social media platform (e.g., is their work spotlighted?
 Are they credited for their work?)?

 - Interact with one of the content creators (i.e., send a positive message, write a thoughtful comment, share their work), AND

-- Write a PRAISE or PROTEST letter to the platform CEO (YouTube, Snapchat, or TikTok) about how their platform shapes Black lives and culture.
+- Write a PRAISE letter to the platform CEO (YouTube, Snapchat, or TikTok) if their platform positively shapes Black lives and culture.
+Write a PROTEST letter if the platform negatively shapes Black lives and culture.

 Activity 3: Curate a Collection of Images of Black Lives and Culture